From the Desk of Gus Mueller

 12. Can you tell me a little about the clear masks currently on the market?

 The Communicator TM Surgical Mask with a Clear Window (Model FM86000) manufactured by Safe N’Clear is a patented FDA registered device which meets ASTM F2100 Level 1 protection surgical mask standards.
 It includes a fog-resistant clear window for improved communication.
 As you might expect the COVID-19 pandemic disrupted mask manufacturing efforts domestically and globally.
-These masks are made in the USA, were back ordered through mid-July, but will likely be available by the time you read this article.
+These masks are made in the USA and were back-ordered through mid-July, but I'm hoping will be available when you read this article.

 13. As we enter this "new normal of face masking", what other variables might impact speech understanding that we should be thinking about?

 I'm glad you asked that.
 Several variables come to mind.
 These include: (1) background noise, (2) signal-to-noise ratio, (3) reverberation time, and, (4) novelty of hospital environments, which are threatening and stressful.
 Pichora Fuller (2016) aptly introduced the acronym “NUTS” to describe stressful listening situations such as hospitals which are: Novel/Noisy, Unpredictable, Threatening and a challenge to one’s sense of Self-efficacy.
 The absence of supportive social networks to help persons with hearing loss negotiate when hospitalized or when speaking with health care professionals of course adds extra stress.
 And, during COVID-19, many medical centers have instituted visitor restrictions.
 Caregivers and others who would typically provide communication assistance or emotional support to patients on medical visits are now required to wait outside of the facility or in designated areas away from the patient and the medical providers.
 This adds more stress to the equation for patients, which can negatively impact communication.

 14. In what settings and situations do you see the degradation of speech having the greatest impact?